 Access panels are required for every floor of vertical duct.
 If personnel entry into the ductwork is possible, the access panel can be installed on top of the vertical riser.

 A special consideration is required for hoods that contain dampers.
 Dampers are often found in most water-wash hoods, and these dampers block the opening of the duct.
 In these cases, an access panel must be installed within 18 inches of the hood.

 When exhaust fans have ductwork connected on either end, an access panel is required within three feet of the fan on both ends.
 This allows for efficient cleaning of the fan blades and the exhaust fan as a whole.

 There are many models, brands and types of kitchen exhaust access panels to choose from.
 In some cases, access panels cannot be pulled off the shelf and must be custom made.
 No two systems are alike, but efficent access to all parts of a system save time and money in kitchen exhaust cleaning services.

 Halo has over seven years of experience selecting and installing access panels that allow for quick and efficient cleaning that save time and money in kitchen exhaust cleaning services over the life of the exhaust system.

-Access panel installations are one of our many vent hood specialty services.
-Installing the access door that fits your ducting system shape, size, and design is part of making sure we keep your kitchen exhaust systems properly and efficiently cleaned, providing a fire-safe environment for your establishment, employees and guests. of yourself and your workers.
+Access panel installations is one of our many kitchen exhaust system maintenance services.
+Installing the access door that fits your ducting system shape, size, and design is part of making sure we keep your kitchen exhaust systems properly and efficiently cleaned, providing a fire-safe environment for your establishment, employees and guests.

 Halo’s professionals can help your food & beverage outlet select and install any kitchen exhaust access panel so that your kitchen, ducts and fans can be kept properly cleaned.
 If you own a restaurant or commercial kitchen in North Texas, contact us today for a free examination of your system.